-The City shall provide a meal allowance of fifteen dollars and no cents (\$15.00) for an employee who is held over and works a minimum of four (4) hours.
-Employees called back to work or called back from a day off with less than two (2) hours' notice shall qualify for the fifteen dollars and no cents (\$15.00) meal allowance when they work a minimum of four (4) hours.
+The City shall provide a meal allowance of FIFTEEN DOLLARS fifteen dollars and no cents AND NO CENTS (\$15.00) for an employee who is held over and works a minimum of four (4) hours.
+Employees called back to work or called back from a day off with less than two (2) hours notice hours' notice shall qualify for the FIFTEEN DOLLARS AND NO CENTS fifteen dollars and no cents (\$15.00) meal allowance when they work a minimum of four (4) hours.
 Extension of the work schedule or call-back must be properly authorized by the employee's supervisor or other designated personnel.